HyperShiled/dockersource/neunnsy-rabbitmq-cluster/README.md

 This plugin is installed the same way as [other RabbitMQ plugins](http://www.rabbitmq.com/plugins.html).

-1. Place both ``autocluster-{version}.ez`` and the ``rabbitmq_aws-{version}.ez`` plugin files in the [RabbitMQ plugins directory](http://www.rabbitmq.com/relocate.html).
+1. Place both ``autocluster-%%VSN%%.ez`` and the ``rabbitmq_aws-%%VSN%%.ez`` plugin files in the RabbitMQ plugins directory.
-2. Enable the plugin, e.g. with ``rabbitmq-plugins enable autocluster --offline``.
+2. Run ``rabbitmq-plugins enable autocluster``.
 3. Configure the plugin.

-4. Start the node.
+Alternatively, there is a pre-built Docker Image available at on DockerHub as [aweber/rabbitmq-autocluster](https://hub.docker.com/r/aweber/rabbitmq-autocluster/).

-Alternatively, there is a pre-built Docker Image available at on DockerHub as [pivotalrabbitmq/rabbitmq-autocluster](https://hub.docker.com/r/pivotalrabbitmq/rabbitmq-autocluster/).
+**Note**

-Note that plugin does not have a default backend configured.
-A little bit of configuration is therefore mandatory regardless of the backend used.
+As of version ``0.5`` the autocluster plugin does not have a default backend configured.
+See the [Project Wiki](https://github.com/rabbitmq/rabbitmq-autocluster/wiki) for configuration details.

 Configuration
 -------------